LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 With this LTE estimate, the local error test is simply :math:`\|T_n\| < 1` since this norm includes the user-specified tolerances.
-If this error test passes, the step is considered successful, and the estimate is subsequently used to estimate the next step size, the algorithms used for this purpose are described below in the section :ref:`Mathematics.Adaptivity.ErrorControl`.
+If this error test passes, the step is considered successful, and the estimate is subsequently used to determine the next step size, the algorithms used for this purpose are described below in section :numref:`Mathematics.Adaptivity.ErrorControl`.
 If the error test fails, the step is rejected and a new step size :math:`h'` is then computed using the same error controller as for successful steps.
 A new attempt at the step is made, and the error test is repeated.
 If